Lottery numbers will be available online on Friday, February 7, 2014 for current sophomores and juniors. For current

 Here's how it works:

-As stated, both FYE programs consist of 11 points that can be earned.
+As stated, the CYC program consists of 16 points that can be earned.
 The more

 points you earn, the more likely you are to receive a better lottery number for